publicdocs/uscode/assets/md/titles/usc52/us/usc/t52/stII/ch203/m__us_usc_t52_s20311.md

  __Codification__

-    Section was formerly classified to [section 1973ff–7 of Title 42][/us/usc/t42/s1973ff–7], The Public Health and Welfare, prior to editorial reclassification and renumbering in Title 52, Voting and Elections.
-Any notes below for amendments to this section prior to 2013 reflect the former classification of this section.
+    Section was formerly classified to [section 1973ff–7 of Title 42][/us/usc/t42/s1973ff–7], The Public Health and Welfare, prior to editorial reclassification and renumbering as this section.
+Some section numbers referenced in amendment notes below reflect the classification of such sections prior to their editorial reclassification to this title.

     Section was enacted as part of the Military and Overseas Voter Empowerment Act, and also as part of the National Defense Authorization Act for Fiscal Year 2010, and not as part of title I of the Uniformed and Overseas Citizens Absentee Voting Act, which comprises this chapter.